5.1. Progressive Web Apps#

 5.1.5.
 Technology of PWAs#

-PWAs rely on three key technologies, the first two will be covered in detail in the following pages:
+PWAs must provide or comply with the following, the first two will be explained on the following pages:

 Web App Manifest

-A JSON file that describes the app’s metadata (e.g., name, icons, theme color), which are used to present the PWA to users like a native app.
+A JSON file that describes the app’s metadata (e.g., name, icons, theme colour), which are used to present the PWA to users like a native app.

 Service Workers